Feb 17, 202120 min read

 I’ve recently been experimenting with combining #2 and #3 into the following exercise:

 4. Get out of the house I know most of us are still trying to stay inside as much as possible, but get out before you hit your max.
 Something as simple as going for a walk can make a world of difference.
 If you have the option nearby, try to get out into nature regularly.
 Walk to the store instead of driving.
 By a bicycle and ride it around the neighborhood.
+Spending the entire day on your laptop and phone will take a toll on your mental & physical well-being.
+Try to use social media and similar distractions mindfully - for social interaction and entertainment vs. an escape from the real world.
+Rise Remotely even released a live session on identifying your digital self profile and how to shift your behaviors to achieve digital self-balance.

 Share what you’ve learned and follow along